-In the last 13 years, the use of child soldiers has spread to almost every region of the world and to every armed conflict.
-Though an exact number is impossible to define, tens of thousands of child soldiers are illegally serving in armed conflict around the world, and the number is always increasing.
+2. In the last 13 years, the use of child soldiers has spread to almost every region of the world and every armed conflict.
+Though an exact number is impossible to define, thousands of child soldiers are illegally serving in armed conflict around the world.

-The recruitment of child soldiers breaks several human rights laws.
-While children who have committed crimes as soldiers are looked upon more leniently, those who perform crimes voluntarily — without drugs or forcible threats — are subject to justice under the protection of the international juvenile justice standards.
+11. The recruitment of child soldiers breaks several human rights laws.
+Children who have committed crimes as soldiers are looked upon more leniently, crimes committed voluntarily are subject to justice under the international juvenile justice standards.